pvivancos/o3-dapi/packages/core/README.md

 For use with React Native, please pass in the ReactNative module into the `setReactNativeOverrides` method.

-This will broadcast any dapi messages from the client to the `DapiBridge` method in your native mobile app.
+This will broadcast any dapi messages from the client to the `DapiBridge.handleMessage` method in your native mobile app.

 The client app will also listen to the `o3dapiEvent` event from the DeviceEventEmitter.
 Events should be passed with the format: